 TRS is comprised of three separate plans for accounting purposes: Plan 1, Plan 2/3, and Plan 3.
-Plan 1 accounts for the defined benefit of Plan 1 members.
+Plan 1 accounts for the defined benefits of Plan 1 members.
 Plan 2/3 accounts for the defined benefits of Plan 2 members and the defined benefit portion of benefits for Plan 3 members.
-Plan 3 accounts for the defined contribution portion of benefits for Plan 3 members.
-Plan 3 accounts for the defined contribution portion of benefits for Plan 3 members.
-Plan 3 accounts for the defined contribution portion of benefits for Plan 3 members.
 Plan 3 accounts for the defined contribution portion of benefits for Plan 3 members.
 Although members can only be a member of either Plan 2 or Plan 3, the defined benefit portions of Plan 2 and Plan 3 are accounted for in the same pension trust fund.
 All assets of this Plan 2/3 defined benefit plan may legally be used to pay the defined benefits of any of the Plan 2 or Plan 3 members or beneficiaries, as defined by the terms of the plan.
 Therefore, Plan 2/3 is considered to be a single plan for accounting purposes.